Stadttheater Magdeburg: Directors

-Egon Neudegg, 1930–1932

-Egon Neudegg was put a special emphasis on operetta, which for the first time formed its own ensemble.
-It was played at the entral-Theater, now also affiliated to the municipal theatre.
+Starting his job in 1930, Egon Neudegg put a special emphasis on operetta, which for the first time formed its own ensemble.
+It was played at the Central-Theater, now also affiliated to the municipal theatre.
 Neudegg achieved a short-term increase in audience, but in the long run, it was a financial failure.
-In 1932, the Centraltheater was separated from the municipal theatre again, and Neudegg resigned.
+In 1932, the Centraltheater was separated from the municipal theatre again, and Neudegg resigned in 1932.